 Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

-🏔️ a hooded coat : a versatile piece in terms of styles and temperatures, with weather-resistant Austrian "loden" merino wool and Climashield APEX© insulation.
+🏔️ a hooded coat : versatile piece in terms of styles and temperatures, with weather-resistant Austrian “loden” merino wool and Climashield APEX© insulation.

-🐃 a coat in very luxurious yak wool (yes, it really exists): our most elegant coat, with a material usually reserved for luxury.
+🐃 a coat in a very luxurious yak wool (yes, it really exists): our most elegant coat, with a material usually reserved for luxury.

-Let's go for the presentations!
+Let's go for the introductions!

 Coat #1: a companion that will follow you everywhere thanks to its Austrian wool and Climashield.

-Coat #2: a very elegant pure yak coat for watching the sun go down.
+Coat #2: A very elegant pure yak coat for watching the sun go down.

 Our Austrian wool hooded coat 🏔️